tirtha17/airline-booking-prediction-model/README.md

-# Holiday Purchase Prediction: Airline Customer Booking Analysis
+#  Airline Customer Booking Analysis

 ## 📌 Overview
 In today’s competitive travel industry, customers often make their booking decisions long before reaching the airport.
 Airlines need to **proactively identify potential buyers** rather than reactively targeting them at the point of departure.